Russulaceae: Hypogeous fruiting

 Hypogeous fruitbodies, or fruitbodies developing below ground, occur in Lactarius and Russula and have previously been considered as distinct genera (see Systematics and taxonomy: Internal systematics).
 As such species are especially diverse in some warm and dry regions, e.g. in Spain, California, or Australia, below-ground fruiting has been interpreted as an adaptation to drought.
 However, hypogeous Russulaceae are also known from cold temperate regions and tropical rainforest.
 The fact that hypogeous species in the Russulaceae do not form their own lineages but are scattered in Russula or Lactarius shows that this type of fruiting evolved several times.
 It is believed that these changes are evolutionarily quite recent.

-Parasites
+Parasites and predators

 Asterophora parasitica grows on rotting Russulaceae fruitbodies.

 Russulaceae fruitbodies are subject to parasitisation by other fungi.
 The genus Asterophora develops on old fruitbodies of the mushroom species in the family, as does Dendrocollybia racemosa on at least Russula crassotunicata.
 Fruitbodies of Lactifluus or Russula species otherwise hot-tasting and unpalatable are regarded as choice edibles in North America when infected by the "lobster mushroom" Hypomyces lactifluorum.
 Heterotrophic plants, including orchids or monotropoids, also parasitise ectomycorrhizal Russulaceae and their plant partners – see above, Other types of mycorrhiza.

+Fungi of this family have been recorded as a main food of the pleasing fungus beetle Tritoma angulata.